Atlantis357/PhotoMosaicCreator/README.md

 # PhotoMosaicCreator

-A machine project I worked on during my Data Structures Class
+A machine project I worked on to create a photo-mosiac to resemble any image.
+A collection of images will be needed.

-Please configure using CMake
+Please configure using CMake!